 Example 2: The Final Level represents a decrease of 10% from the Initial Level.
-Because the Final Level is less than the Initial Level by not more than the Buffer Amount of 20%, the Redemption Amount payable at maturity is equal to \$1,000 per \$1,000 principal amount of securities.
+Because the Final Level is equal to or greater than the Knock-In Level, a Knock-In Event has not occurred, and the Redemption Amount payable at maturity is equal to \$1,000 per \$1,000 principal amount of securities.

-Example 3: The Final Level represents a decrease of 50% from the Initial Level.
-Because the Final Level is less than the Initial Level by more than the Buffer Amount of 20%, the Redemption Amount payable at maturity is calculated as follows:
+Example 3: The Final Level represents a decrease of 60% from the Initial Level.
+Because the Final Level is less than the Knock-In Level, a Knock-In Event has occurred, and the Redemption Amount payable at maturity is calculated as follows:

-Underlying Return = [(Final Level - Initial Level) / Initial Level] + Buffer Amount
+Underlying Return = (Final Level - Initial Level) / Initial Level

-= -50% + 20%

-= -30%

-Redemption Amount = \$1,000 × (1 + Underlying Return)
+Redemption Amount = $\$1,000 \times (1 + \text{Underlying Return})$

-= \$1,000 × (1 - 0.30)
+$= $1,000 \times (1 - 0.60)$

-= \$700

-\$\$

 Table 2 below illustrates hypothetical Contingent Coupon payments on a \$1,000 investment in the securities for a single hypothetical Observation Period.
-Table 2 below assumes that the Applicable Rate is 7.10% per annum and the hypothetical Observation Period has 22 Non-Disrupted Days.
+Table 2 below assumes that the Applicable Rate is 8.00% per annum and the hypothetical Observation Period has 22 Non-Disrupted Days.
 The Contingent Coupon payments set forth below are provided for illustration purposes only.
-The actual Contingent Coupon payments applicable to a purchaser of the securities will depend on the Applicable Rate and on the number of Non-Disrupted Days and Accrual Days during each Observation Period.
+The actual Contingent Coupon payments applicable to a purchaser of the securities will depend on the number of Non-Disrupted Days and Accrual Days during each Observation Period.
 Any payment on the securities is subject to our ability to pay our obligations as they become due.
 The numbers appearing in the table below have been rounded for ease of analysis.